 A few of their offerings are aimed at photographers on the go, including the InCase DSLR Pro Pack.
 The folks at InCase recently sent me one to try out.

 The InCase DSLR Pro Pack is a backpack-style camera case with a laptop compartment.
 Overall, it’s relatively long and thin.

 The main camera storage area is accessed with a back panel that zips open when you lie the pack flat.
-There’s a quick access zipped opened from the top into the top of the main camera gear compartment.
+There’s a quick-access zipper that you open from the top of the main camera gear compartment.